About

 My book, Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City, coauthored with David Pike (American University) and Sapana Doshi (UC Merced), was published with Cornell University Press’s Series on Land: New Perspectives on Territory, Development, and Environment (2023) and will be published by Yoda Press, India (2024).
 It upends commonsensical notions that equate corruption with illegality, bribery, or the failure of “Third World” states to evolve into a market system.
 We study corruption from the streets of Bengaluru, Mumbai, and other rapidly urbanizing millennial cities of the global South, where black money skyscrapers, land grabs, and slum evictions invoke outrage at deepening economic polarization.
 Our book argues that rather than being a deviation from (neo)liberal capitalism, corruption politics lie at the heart of global capital flows.
 Drawing on ethnography in Bengaluru and Mumbai and a cross-section of literary and cinematic stories of corruption from cities around the world, we suggest that “corruption talk” is fundamental to a global storytelling practice about how states and elites abuse entrusted power in late capitalism, even if these actions are not always technically “illegal.”
 These are stories not of corruption of the system, but corruption as the system.
 Corruption Plots also demonstrates how, in this moment of late capitalism and rightwing populism, corruption talk is leveraged to make ethical and affective sense of economic inequality.
 We warn, however, that it can be used opportunistically by those who are themselves implicated in wrongdoing, especially to “other” marginalized groups.
 We thus pay close attention to the race, caste, class, and gender location of the narrators, spaces, and publics imagined to be harmed by corruption.
 The book works across the humanities and social sciences to build theory “from” the global South–theory that is indispensable for understanding real estate capitalism and inequality everywhere, especially in the global North, where corruption talk is assiduously avoided in political discourse.
 The book is an outcome of a grant from the Andrew Mellon-American Council of Learned Societies.

-Second, I am working on a theoretically oriented monograph titled The Long Climate Crisis: Global Political Ecologies of Caste, Race, and Labor Migration.
-This book argues that we must understand the global climate crisis not simply as a crisis of capitalism, but also as a crisis of labor.
-To frame a history of labor from the colonial to contemporary period, the book introduces the reader to caste-and race-based labor and land regimes, climate-induced migration, and ecological and economic precarity in southern India and Indian Ocean World from the 19th century.
-The book draws on over 15 years of ethnographic and archival research on political ecologies of caste, capitalism, and colonialism and connects this with histories of indentured labor (“coolie”) migration to the plantation colonies of British Malaya from the late 19th century.
-View the 2022 Dimensions of Political Ecology Keynote lecture I gave on this book project in progress titled “Political Ecologies of Caste and Racial Capitalism: Remapping a Planetary Humanism.”
+Second, I am working on a theoretically and historically-oriented monograph titled The Climate of Labor Justice: Planetary Ecologies of Racial Capitalism, Caste, and Freedom.
+This book argues that we must understand the global climate crisis not simply as a crisis of capitalism, but specifically as a crisis of labor.
+Just as fossil capitalism sought out new commodity and land frontiers, it also sought out new labor frontiers, made possible by heirarchies of caste and race that rendered certain groups disposable.
+The book places labor politics at the heart of an agenda for progressive climate politics and “remaps” the climate crisis by looking at transnational labor regimes connecting India, the Caribbean, and the Indian Ocean World.
+To frame a global history of labor from the colonial to contemporary period, the book introduces the reader to caste-and race-based labor and land regimes, climate- and debt-induced migration, and ecological and economic precarity in southern India and Indian Ocean World from the 19th century.
+The book draws on over 15 years of ethnographic and archival research on political ecologies of caste, racial capitalism, and colonialism and connects this with histories of indentured labor (“coolie”) migration to the plantation colonies of British Malaya from the late 19th century.
+Based on this book in progress, I was invited to give the 2022 Dimensions of Political Ecology Keynote lecture, which I titled “Political Ecologies of Caste and Racial Capitalism: Remapping a Planetary Humanism.”

 Third, and finally, based on long-term research at the flood-prone peripheries of Bengaluru, I am working on a manuscript titled Wetland Grabs: Ecology, Property, and Climate Justice in Bengaluru.
 The book traces colonial planning ideologies, nationalist city-making, and the quiet workings of caste supremacy in property law from the mid-20th century that encouraged the usurpation of wetlands (keres) and storm canals (raja kaluves), all of which opened the floodgates to (wet)land grabs and unequal flood risk in the new millennium.
 It also draws on interviews with youth activists to reveal how young people in India are reframing climate justice in a moment of resurgent nationalism on the one hand and radical climate internationalism on the other.